 Mississippi is one of 35 states that enforce burdensome certificate of need (CON) laws.
 These outdated laws arbitrarily limit health care services, resulting in less access and higher health care costs.

 Mississippi was one of the 23 states that suspended some aspect of CON laws during the COVID-19 pandemic.
 The temporary suspension of these laws allowed hospitals to provide necessary protective equipment and services for patients battling COVID-19.
 If these antiquated policies hadn’t been lifted, hospitals would not have been able to meet the needs of patients during the height of the pandemic.
 Many states have now permanently passed CON law reform or repeal due to the temporary suspension.
-Unfortunately, bill to repeal CON law died in Mississippi earlier this year.
+Unfortunately, a bill to repeal CON law died in Mississippi earlier this year.

 Supporters of CON often argue these regulations improve health care quality, but research says otherwise.
 For instance, rural states operating with CON laws have 13 percent fewer hospitals per capita than rural states operating without CON laws.
 Similarly, rural communities in states with CON laws have higher levels of Medicare spending per beneficiary, ambulance utilization, and emergency room use.

 According to the Kaiser Family Foundation, health care costs are 11 percent higher in states operating with CON laws than those without.
 Mississippi is no exception.
-Per a Mercatus state profilethe Magnolia State could reduce total health care costs by $208 per person if CON laws were repealed.
+Per a Mercatus state profile, the Magnolia State could reduce total health care costs by $208 per person if CON laws were repealed.
 Currently, Mississippi has 18 CON restrictions on the books.
 If the state repealed its CON laws, it could have an additional 49 hospitals in the state.

 The negative effects of CON are passed on to consumers by hindering competition and forcing providers to use older facilities and equipment.
 CON allows cronyism to run rampant while government plays favorites with established industry leaders.
 A study from the National Institute for Health Care Reform found, “in five of six states studied, the CON approval process can be highly subjective and tends to be influenced heavily by political relationships rather than policy objectives.”